ambientWave/Odoo-Frontend-Backend-Customization/README.md

 # Adding a new custom section, which displays information loaded by odoo environment, to a specific view of certain model
 This demonstartes customizations in the sales module.
 The added section displays the avatar and order count of the loaded customer/partner.
-In addition, other custom HTML elements are added
+In addition, other custom HTML elements are added.

 ## Screenshots